We are committed to accuracy, transparency, and evidence-based advocacy. Here you will find our mission, standards, and the sources we trust.

 We acknowledge these limitations.
 However, the broader picture of neglect does not hinge on whether this specific figure contains duplication issues—it is supported by the lived experience of thousands of families and the government's own admissions about service gaps, therapist capacity stagnation, and multi-year wait times.

-The World Health Organization included content from this project in their materials on autism diagnosis and early intervention—not because our data is perfect, but because it represents what families are forced to piece together when governments fail their duty to provide accessible public accounting.
+An official World Health Organization channel shared content from this project in their materials on autism diagnosis and early intervention—not because our data is perfect, but because it represents what families are forced to piece together when governments fail their duty to provide accessible public accounting.
 We are not affiliated with or endorsed by WHO; the reference demonstrates alignment with their emphasis on timely access to evidence-based interventions.

 If you identify specific factual errors on this site, we are genuinely open to corrections.
 Contact us with documentation and we will investigate and update as appropriate.
 Report an error →